 - And it's not entirely their fault either.
 Most creatures are immediately suspicious of humans thanks to the actual bastards like Klay, Krystella, and those other four players destroying locations, giving the rest of humanity a bad name.
 Most people don't like to hang around people that don't trust them, especially when said people are actually big, scary and intimidating creatures that could easily kill them if they wanted to, and have tried to on multiple occasion.

 - I personally liked that the Phobia Masks in "Dual, Duel" showed us exactly what Chaor fears most is, Maxxor.
 It really goes a long way into explaining what really drives his character.
-In a way it shows that Chaor isn't some evil monster out to harm the Overworld.
+It shows that Chaor isn't some evil monster out to harm the Overworld.
 He just does what he does because he's scared of what the Overworlders (espacially Maxxor) will do against his people.
 After all, we've seen many times that he cares for the sake of others just as much as Maxxor.
 Heck the guy doesn't even fight all that dirty (unless he's in a really tight spot).
-It's not hate but fear that's at the heart of the Chaor Maxxor rivalry.
+It's not hate but fear that's at the heart of the Chaor/Maxxor rivalry.
 It makes a lot of sense when you think about it.